-- If a student is having an administrative pre-hearing, the purpose is to determine the student’s initial “plea” and determine whether they’re responsible for the alleged violation.
+- If a student is having an administrative pre-hearing, the purpose is to document the student’s initial “plea” and determine whether they’re responsible for the alleged violation.

-- If a student accepts responsibility, discussion of the students actions as well sanctions may take place.
+- If a student accepts responsibility, discussion of the student's actions as well as sanctions may take place.

-- If not, the student’s perspective will be discussed and any additional information that the student gives will be used to make an informed decision.
+- If not, the student’s perspective will be discussed and any additional information that the student provides will be used by the hearing officer to make an informed decision.

 - If further investigation is required, a hearing will be scheduled for a later date.

-- The Coordinator of Student Conduct Systems will meet with the charged student(s) prior to the scheduled hearing date upon the student's request.
+- The Director of Student Conduct will meet with the charged student(s) prior to the scheduled hearing date upon the student's request.

-- The purpose of a pre-hearing in board cases is to ensure that the student has information about the documentation available to board members.
-At this time, the student may also provide the Coordinator of Student Conduct Systems with the names of any witnesses he/she may want to be brought before the board, and ask any questions they may have about the hearing process.
+- The purpose of a pre-hearing in Hearing Board cases is to ensure that the student has information about the documentation available to board members.
+At this time, the student may also provide the Director of Student Conduct with the names of any witnesses he/she may want to be brought before the board, and ask any questions they may have about the hearing process.

 - The student requesting an appeal identifies the reason for their appeal.
 The Committee on Student Conduct reviews the information regarding how the initial decision was made, and may make one of four decisions: